Prince Andrew and Virginia Giuffre agree to settle sex abuse lawsuit - KTVZ

 By Lauren del Valle and Eric Levenson, CNN

-Prince Andrew and Virginia Giuffre have reached an out-of-court settlement in her sexual abuse lawsuit against him, according to a court document filed by Giuffre’s attorneys Tuesday.
+Prince Andrew and Virginia Giuffre have reached an out-of-court settlement in her sexual abuse lawsuit against him, according to a court document filed by her attorneys Tuesday.

 The parties anticipate filing a stipulation of dismissal of the case within 30 days, according to the letter addressed to federal Judge Lewis Kaplan.